ptc-iot-sharing/WebDesignKit/readme.md

 ## Configuration

  * All mashups must have WDK_Master selected
- * All css files are accessed from the master
- * For new themes just duplicate an existing css theme from repository and change the primary colors in an editor

 ## Usage
 Thingworx Web Design Kit can be used in the following way: